shoeheng/dbmle/dbmle-pkg/README.md

 Below is a full example of the output printed by `.report()`, resulting from the first example Python script:

 ```
+UserWarning: Note: When 'auxiliary=True' is specified with method='approx', the function automatically performs an exhaustive grid search to compute the true MLE and 95% credible set.
+The MLE is exact as well.
+  res = dbmle(
 Enumerating Joint Distributions: 100%|██████████| 266916/266916 [00:01<00:00, 152926.72Joint Distribution/s]

 Standard Statistics